ssl-core/ssl-core/experiments/proxy-multiclient-single-service-gateway/README.md

-# Proxy Multiclient Single Service
+# Experiment: Proxy Multiclient Single Service Gateway

 This experiments aims to validate the behavior of multiple clients that simulate a Backend For Frontend (BFF) module connecting with a gateway that uses a [ZeroMQ Proxy Pattern](https://zguide.zeromq.org/docs/chapter2/#ZeroMQ-s-Built-In-Proxy-Function) and receiving replies from a single service.